 This article reveals the common ways addicts conceal their drugs.
 If you are worried that your loved one is abusing drugs, read on to see where they may be hiding their illicit drugs or drug paraphernalia.

 The dangers of drug addiction are well-known, but the ways in which addicts hide their drugs might surprise you.
 One popular method is called "stash clothing."
-This involves hiding drugs in clothing that can be easily accessed, usually in a pocket , sleeve or sewn into clothing.
+Deep pockets or interior pockets is the most common way to hide the drugs in the clothes.
+You can also hide in sleeve or sewn into clothing.
 The advantage of this method is that it allows addicts to keep their drugs close at hand without being obvious about it.